Anton Yelchin: Career

 Yelchin played supporting roles in two blockbuster films released in May 2009: Star Trek, in which he played teenage navigator Pavel Chekov, and Terminator Salvation, in which he played a young Kyle Reese.

-In 2011, Yelchin played Charley Brewster in Craig Gillespie's remake film Fright Night, starred in the romantic drama Like Crazy, and voiced Clumsy Smurf in the film adaptation of The Smurfs and its sequel.
+In 2011, Yelchin played Charley Brewster in Craig Gillespie's remake film Fright Night, starred in the romantic drama Like Crazy, and voiced Clumsy Smurf in the film adaptation of The Smurfs, as well as its 2013 sequel.
 He replaced Russell Tovey for the voice role of Albino Pirate in the American version of the animated film The Pirates!
 In an Adventure with Scientists! (also known as The Pirates!
 Band of Misfits) (2012).
-Yelchin voiced Shun in Studio Ghibli's From Up on Poppy Hill.

 Yelchin again played the role of Chekov in the 2013 film Star Trek Into Darkness.
-He also played the lead in the thriller Odd Thomas (2013) as well as the horror comedy Burying the Ex and the romantic film 5 to 7 (both in 2014).
-In 2015, Yelchin starred in the independent horror film Green Room, which premiered at the Cannes film festival that year and received limited theatrical release in May 2016, and the neo noir film The Driftless Area.
+He played the lead in the thriller Odd Thomas (2013).
+Yelchin reprised his role as Chekov in Star Trek Beyond, which was released in 2016.

-Shortly before his death, Yelchin reprised his role as Chekov in Star Trek Beyond, which was released on July 22, 2016.
-He completed filming several independent films which were released posthumously.
-Yelchin also recorded the voice role of Jim in Guillermo del Toro's Trollhunters: Tales of Arcadia.
+He completed filming several independent films that were released posthumously.
+He recorded the voice role of Jim Lake Jr. on Guillermo del Toro's animated TV series Trollhunters: Tales of Arcadia.
+He was cast as one of the lead actors in a TV adaptation of Stephen King's book Mr. Mercedes, but died before filming began.

 Personal life

-Yelchin enjoyed playing guitar, which he said gave him fulfillment, and was a fan of acoustic blues music.
-He once played for a punk band called The Hammerheads.
+Yelchin enjoyed playing guitar, and was a fan of acoustic blues music.
+He once played for a punk band called the Hammerheads.
+His music was used in the soundtrack of Love Antosha, a documentary released after his death.

-He was also interested in photography.
-In January 2018, an exhibit of Yelchin's photography entitled Anton Yelchin: Provocative Beauty was displayed at New York City's De Buck Gallery.
-Yelchin's photography has since been critically acclaimed by various magazines around the world as exhibits continue.
+He was interested in photography.
+In January 2018, an exhibit of his photography titled Anton Yelchin: Provocative Beauty was displayed at New York City's De Buck Gallery.
+Yelchin's photography was critically acclaimed by various magazines around the world as exhibits continued.

 Yelchin briefly dated his co-star Kristen Stewart when they were filming Fierce People; after his death, she described him as her "first heartbreak".

 Death

-After Yelchin failed to arrive at a rehearsal, he was found by friends after midnight on June 19, 2016, pinned between his Jeep Grand Cherokee and a brick pillar gate post outside his house in Studio City, Los Angeles, the victim of what was described as a "freak accident".
-As Yelchin got out of his car and went to check his locked gate and mail, the vehicle apparently rolled back down his driveway, which was on a steep incline, and trapped him against the pillar and a security fence.
-Yelchin was pronounced dead at the scene at the age of 27; the Los Angeles County Coroner's office identified the cause of death as "blunt traumatic asphyxia" and stated that there were "no obvious suspicious circumstances involved".
+After Yelchin failed to arrive at a rehearsal on June 18, 2016, he was found dead by friends at around 1:10 a.m. that night.
+He was pinned between his Jeep Grand Cherokee and a brick pillar gate post outside his house in Studio City, Los Angeles.
+As Yelchin apparently got out of his car and went to check his locked gate for mail, the vehicle rolled back down his driveway, which was on a steep incline and trapped him against the pillar and a security fence.
+He was pronounced dead at the scene; the Los Angeles County Coroner's office identified the cause of death as "blunt traumatic asphyxia" and stated that there were "no obvious suspicious circumstances involved".